-A typical insurance policy is issued for a one year.
-In most cases each day that the coverage is in force, 1/365th of the policy premium is used.
-If the insured fails to pay the finance company, the finance company has the authority to direct that the insurance company to cancel the policy.
-This authority is granted in a “Power of Attorney” clause stipulated in the premium finance agreement.
-When the policy is cancelled, the earning of the insurance policy ceases.
-Because the policy premium is paid in advance by the finance company, the unused portion of the insurance premium is sent back to the finance company.
+A typical insurance policy is issued for one year.
+In most cases, each day the coverage is in force, 1/365th of the policy premium is used.
+If the insured fails to pay the finance company, the finance company has the authority to direct the insurance company to cancel the policy.
+This authority is granted in a “Power of Attorney” clause typically stipulated in a premium finance agreement.
+If a policy is canceled, the earning of the insurance policy ceases.
+The unused portion of the insurance premium is sent back to the finance company (because the policy premium was originally paid in advance by the finance company).
 The finance company can then apply that money to the balance of the loan.

-Upon cancellation of the policy, there are several methods used in determining the amount of the insurance premium that is unearned.
+Upon cancellation of the policy, there are several methods used in determining the unearned amount of the insurance premium.
 Moreover, there are several factors that go into determining which method of earning is used.
 Some states govern the earning schedule for all insurance policies written in that state.
-Some insurance companies determine the earning schedule based upon who requested the cancellation, the insured or the insurance company.
+Some insurance companies determine the earning schedule based on who requested the cancellation: the insured or the insurance company.

-The following methods are commonly used in the industry:
+The following are the more common methods used in the industry:

-- Short Rate — The short rate method of cancellation allows for an accelerated earning of the policy premium.
+- Short Rate— The short rate method of cancellation allows for an accelerated earning of the policy premium.
 There are typically two methods of calculating the short rate earning schedule.
 One calculation is based upon a table that indicates the percent of the premium that is earned for each day the policy is active.
-The second method of calculating short rate is to calculate 90% of the pro rata earning.
-This provides for a 10% acceleration in the earning.
+The second method is to calculate 90% of the pro-rata earning.
+This provides for a 10% acceleration in the earnings.

-Another important aspect is something called a minimum earned premium.
-Frequently, insurance carriers will earn a minimum amount of the annual policy premium even if the policy is only in force for a very short period of time.
-Insurance carriers do this in order to cover the costs of placing the risk and to insure that, on balance, they retain an adequate amount of premium to offset claims.
+Another important aspect to consider is something called a minimum earned premium.
+Frequently, insurance carriers will set a minimum amount of the annual policy premium they will retain even if the policy is only in force for a short period of time.
+Insurance carriers do this to cover the costs of placing the risk and to ensure that they retain an adequate amount of premium to offset overhead costs and claims.
 A common example of this is a 25% minimum earned premium.
-This means that even if cancellation occurs very early in the policy term (for example, after one month), the unearned premium will never be less than 75% of the annual policy premium.
+This means that even if cancellation occurs very early in the policy term (after one month, for example), the unearned premium will never be less than 75% of the annual policy premium.
 This has a material impact on the collateral if the premium is financed.